Recreational hiker, novice trip report writer, nature lover.

-Looking Glass Rock is a short 3.2 mile hike (6.4 round trip) located in the Pisgah National Forest just outside Asheville, North Carolina.
+Looking Glass Rock is a short 3.2-mile hike (6.4 roundtrip) located in the Pisgah National Forest just outside Asheville, North Carolina.
 This hike has an elevation gain of just over 1,600 feet and the summit sits just under 4,000 feet with an elevation of 3,970 feet.
 It is one of many hikes a person can take in the area.
-I made this hike on March 9th, 2018 and it was my first hike of the year.
+I made this hike during the month of March and it was my first hike of the year.

 For this hike, I had planned to do Point Misery, Little Butt and Big Butt Mountains, but there was some washout on the Blue Ridge Parkway just to the north of Asheville, so I ran into some barricades and had to pull an audible.

-I hopped in the car, made the quick drive up the road to the trailhead, and was on trail by 9:45 in the morning.
-The temperature when I began was 35 degrees.
+I hopped in the car, made the quick drive up the road to the trailhead, and was on trail by 9:45 a.m.
+When I began, the temperature was 35 degrees.

-From Asheville, NC, take I-240 west to I-26 east to the exit for the Asheville Airport (exit 40).
+From Asheville, North Carolina, take I-240 west to I-26 east to the exit for the Asheville Airport (exit 40).
 Turn right onto NC 280; follow this 4-lane highway for 16 miles toward Brevard.
-At the intersection with US highways 276 and 64, turn right onto US 276 west (follow signs for Pisgah National Forest).
-Follow US 276 for 5.2 miles; turn left onto FR 475.
+At the intersection with U.S. highways 276 and 64, turn right onto U.S. 276 west (follow signs for Pisgah National Forest).
+Follow U.S. 276 for 5.2 miles; turn left onto FR 475.
 The trailhead parking area is on the right after 0.4 miles.